 A great thing about c&c cages is that you can build whatever size or shape your space allows!
 I opted for a 4×4 square to fit my space.
 I like to add cable ties to the grids once they are connected to keep them more secure.

 Now that the outer cage is built, you can move on to the inner correx base.
 Check your internal measurements of your grids and make a note of these.
+Make sure you measure from the inside of the connectors otherwise your correx won’t lay flat.
 If you want the correx to act as walls to stop hay escaping, you’ll want to add about 10-20cm all the way around.

-The next step to mark out your cage dimensions on the correx plus the extra bit if you want walls.
-Here is a diagram of how to score and cut the correx.
-This shows A and B as the base of the cage with C and D as the walls.
+The next step is to mark out your cage dimensions on the correx plus the extra bit if you want walls.
+You’ll need to score (not cut) along the base of the wall to get the correx to fold.

 Once you’ve cut and scored your correx, you’ll need to fold along the lines and sellotape the corners together to make a box.
 Then you can place it into your grid cage.